4 Keys to Maximize Employee Performance

 The key to efficiently and effectively progressing to the most productive phase is the ability of leadership to provide the necessary level of support and direction when and how it's needed.

-The keys to developing highly engaged great performers is to provide them with what they need as they progress through the phases of learning or change.
+The key to developing highly engaged great performers is to provide them with what they need as they progress through the phases of learning or change.
 In short, we can summarize this with particular leadership actions required at each phase.
-If you're the employee, then you must know what to ask for.
+If you're an employee, then you must know what to ask for.
 And if you're the leader, you must recognize the needs so that you can deliver.
 It doesn't matter what your "style" is.
 The leader needs to flex as the employee progresses through the change.

 1. Phase 1..."I'm eager and ready!": Needs Specific Direction

 At this phase, the employee needs to know specific, measurable goals and timelines.
-They need specific direction on what tools to use, how to work within the process, how to identify and solve problems, how to escalate issues, where to go for help.
+They need specific direction on what tools to use, how to work within the process, how to identify and solve problems, how to escalate issues, and where to go for help.
 Phase 2 is coming, but if we handle this initial phase well, it can be short and easy.
 But, if we do a poor job here in Phase 1, then Phase 2 will happen fast and ugly.

 2. Phase 2..."What the hell did I get myself into?!": Needs a lot of Direction and Discussion

 At this point, the employee is feeling overwhelmed, and frustrated and is fantasizing about how to get out of the situation.
 They need clear and specific direction (as they did in Phase 1), but now they also need a lot of support.
 That support comes in the way of discussions, and explanations, allowing venting of frustrations, and providing perspective and reassurance.
 If these needs aren't met, there will be great losses of resources of all kinds.
 We can expect poor performance, low employee engagement, and retention.
 However, if needs are met at this phase, the person will quickly move on to Phase 3, which is where competency and productivity begin to take hold.